r-geoflow/geoflow/doc/metadata_data.md

 #### Data

 <u>Access to storage of data source </u>
 * **access** : name of access resource to use for reaching sources.
-For the moment two format are supported :
+This parameter must be relate with a, access endpoint to a software in the configuration file.
+For the default access endpoint (http, https), there is no need to attach a software, although for other protocols, this is the pattern that we can assume.
+As now, two software access are available, a downloadHandler function associated to the access endpoint / software that would be specific to each software (and might include a checker if the resource exists on the remote access endpoint).
+As starting point, this function will include arguments file (resource to find/download), path (target path include filename).
 	 - *default* a file local or remote source (not need to specify this key for this usage) and in case of dbtable or dbquery with a software declared in input
 	 - *googledrive* for access to google drive, must be declared under the same name (id) as a access listed in **software** section of json configuration file.
+	 - *zenodo*  for access to zenodo software and download data resources associated to the Zenodo record based on DOI. e.g. `access:zenodo`
 ```{json}
 	{
 		"id": "googledrive",